 Polish artist Agatha Grzych opened a temporary art gallery in a 15 square meters room in a former chemistry school.

-Over the past few years, many grassroots initiatives have emerged in Kiev aimed at interacting with local communities, improving abandoned districts, social participation.
-Katya Taylor talked with organisers of such projects to find out what inspired them and why they do it.
+Over the past few years, many grassroots initiatives have emerged in Kiev aimed at interacting with local communities, improving abandoned buildings, districts and social participation.
+We talked with organizers of these projects.

 STAGE is an experimental public space built with help of international team of architects in Dnipro, Ukraine, which is conceived as an investigation of the cultural needs of the residents of the town.